 "If I may be allowed to speak for a moment…" the one marked 'II' at long last spoke up, drawing the attention of the other Masters and V.V.
 "I'd like to focus back on the matter of Zero."

 "What of it?
-We'll just send the Crusaders to put an end to him and his rabble." retorted 'V' with cynicism.
+We'll just send our forces to put an end to him and his rabble," retorted 'V' with cynicism.

 "While I believe Jeremiah makes an effective counter to Geass, I have my doubts about him facing Zero on the tactical level.
-Just as well, the Black Knights that will fall under Zero's command have proven themselves to be a venerable force with their siege of the Imperial capital; a direct confrontation between them and the Crusaders would not bring about satisfactory results."
-'II' explained.
+Just as well, the Black Knights that will fall under Zero's command have proven themselves to be a venerable force with their siege of the Imperial capital; a direct confrontation between them and our forces would not bring about satisfactory results," 'II' explained.